Panchayat (TV series): Soundtrack

-Season 1

 Anurag Saikia composed the soundtrack and background score for Panchayat.
-The background score and songs include the use of acoustic guitars, pianica, accordion, and the kora, despite the setting in rural India.
-Saikia initially noted that "The creative producer Abhijeet Singh Parmar wanted "anything but the usual music.
-So we initially tried symphony, then rock, even jazz.
+The background score and songs include the use of acoustic guitars, a pianist, an accordion, and the kora, despite the setting in rural India.
+Saikia initially noted that "The creative producer Abhijeet Singh Parmar wanted 'anything but the usual music,' So we initially tried symphony, then rock, and even jazz.
 The music for episode one took a month or two to be locked in.
 Once that was in place, we decided to keep the music acoustic and minimalist".

 He initially added that the biggest challenge for him is to feature an ambient sort of music, with a bit of rock.
 However, the score featured only acoustic instruments.
 Saikia, in an interview with Scroll.in opined that "When an entire score for a scene got chucked, I had to bring the musicians back to the studio, and they often played for the same scene thrice a week.
 This happened with the theme that is used to introduce the village pradhan's husband."

-One of the songs in the series Hiya Tho, received positively by the audience for producing a soulful tune with gibberish lyrics.
+One of the songs in the series Hiya Tho, was received positively by the audience for producing a soulful tune with gibberish lyrics.
 The word "Hiya", stands for heart in Assamese.
 Due to his early exposure to Assamese and Western classical music, Anurag Saikia stated that "the song is inspired by the chants we have grown up hearing in monasteries in the North East".
 He recruited fellow Assamese singer Shankuraj Konwar for vocal duties since he would understand the song's Assamese roots.